slsa-framework/slsa/docs/spec/v1.0/about.md

 ## What SLSA doesn't cover

-There are several areas outside SLSA's current framework:
+SLSA is only one part of a thorough approach to supply chain security.
+There are several areas outside SLSA's current framework that are nevertheless important to consider together with SLSA:

 -   Code quality: SLSA does not tell you whether the developers writing the source code followed secure coding practices.